Jothy/ComplexityCalc/README.md

 3. You can switch between dark adn light theme by click the wrench icon on the top-right corner in the browser.

+# Bug report & feature request
+You can directly rreport bugs and request features by clicking the wrench icon on the page adn clicking "Report a bug"

 ## Acknowledgments
  https://github.com/victorgabr/ApertureComplexity